HarryVTripathi/symboa/README.md

 # symboa
-A JavaScript library for symbolic mathematics
+[ In development ] A JavaScript library for symbolic mathematics